Therapy for Identity, Relationships, and Life Transitions

 Commonly Asked Questions

-Finding a therapist can be challenging.
-If you would like to connect and see if we may be a good fit for working together, feel free to send me an email or book directly through my calendar here and tell me a little bit about you and what you hope to address in therapy.
-From there, weā€™ll schedule a free 15-30-minute consultation on Zoom to learn more about each other.
+Whether this is your first time exploring therapy or you’re seeking a fresh approach, I welcome you.
+If you would like to connect and see if we may be a good fit for working together, feel free to send me an email and tell me a little bit about you and what you hope to address in therapy.
+From there, we’ll schedule a free 15-30-minute consultation on Zoom to learn more about each other.
 If we are not a good fit, I will help get you to the right place.

-ā€œTo be human is to need others, and this is no flaw or weakness.ā€ - Dr. Sue Johnson
+“To be human is to need others, and this is no flaw or weakness.” - Dr. Sue Johnson

 Interested in Getting Started?

-ā€œHealing ourselves is a personal movement we embark on to let go of all the conditioning that limits our freedom; in this journey there will undoubtedly be moments of bliss and difficulty.
-Real happiness and wisdom grow from the reality we experience, not from the fleeting moments of bliss that we feelā€œ ā€” Yung Pueblo
+“Healing ourselves is a personal movement we embark on to let go of all the conditioning that limits our freedom; in this journey there will undoubtedly be moments of bliss and difficulty.
+Real happiness and wisdom grow from the reality we experience, not from the fleeting moments of bliss that we feel“ — Yung Pueblo

 Recommended Resources